obiba/rock-doc/rest/sessions.rst

 R Sessions
 ==========

-This resource manages the stateful R sessions living in the R server.
+These resources manage the stateful R sessions living in the R server.
 Some operations may be limited depending on the user role.

 List
 ----